 I have an adult beginner who has all the freestyle techniques OK and can put it together well.
-However he has a problem with his shoulders lifting and rolling when kicking.
+However, he has a problem with his shoulders lifting and rolling when kicking.

 It is really pronounced.
-The shoulders lift and roll alternately to the leg kicks. ie: right leg kick lifts the left shoulder out of water.
+The shoulders lift and roll alternately to the leg kicks. ie, right leg kick lifts the left shoulder out of water.
 The faster he kicks, the more pronounced the roll.
-Its like he's dancing in the water!
+It's like he's dancing in the water!

-It is probably the case that he is only doing what comes naturally and I suspect when he puts the arms and legs together for the full stroke, he kicks and pulls with the same rhythm and timing that he moves his shoulders when he kicks with the board.
+It is probably the case that he is only doing what comes naturally, and I suspect when he puts the arms and legs together for the full stroke, he kicks and pulls with the same rhythm and timing that he moves his shoulders when he kicks with the board.

-If you really want to eradicate his shoulder movements you could try getting him to kick without holding a kickboard, just keeping his hands together in front.
+If you really want to eradicate his shoulder movements, you could try getting him to kick without holding a kickboard, just keeping his hands together in front.
 The fact that he is not holding onto something may encourage him to keep his upper body still.

 You could also try him with some fins.
 Sometimes the extra power generated from fins can add a new feeling and sensation in the water, meaning the swimmer gets a more enhanced feeling of movement through the water and therefore does not subconsciously look for extra help from other muscles.

-Fins can also be a good way to enhance and develop leg kick strength, stamina and technique.
+Fins can also be a good way to enhance and develop leg kick strength, stamina, and technique.